EBISPOT/OLS/ols-solr/README.md

 You need a local version of SOLR running, we are currently testing with version 4.10.3.

-Start SOLR with the config supplied by this module
+Start SOLR in the example directory with the config supplied by this module

 e.g.

 java -Dsolr.solr.home=<PATH TO HERE>/ols/ols-solr/src/main/resources/solr-conf -jar start.jar

-Once the SOLR service is running you can create a new index as follows:
+Once the SOLR service is running (by default at http://localhost:8983/solr) you can create a new index as follows:

 1. Create an ontology configuration file.
 There are some examples in src/main/resources/*.properties
 2. Build the application jar: mvn clean package